 Crozer-Keystone Health System, a not-for-profit health system, was established in 1990 by the merger of Crozer-Chester Medical Center in Upland and Delaware County Memorial Hospital in Drexel Hill.
 Today, the health system comprises five hospitals: Crozer-Chester Medical Center and Delaware County Memorial Hospital, as well as Taylor Hospital in Ridley Park, Springfield Hospital in Springfield, and Community Hospital in Chester.
 In addition, the health system operates several outpatient centers, the Healthplex® Sports Club , and a comprehensive physician network of primary-care and specialty practices.
 The health system provides a full spectrum of wellness, prevention, acute care, rehabilitation and restorative care to the community.

-These system includes a Level 2 trauma center; a regional burn center; two regional cancer centers affiliated with Fox Chase Cancer Center; a fertility center; sleep-disorders centers; wound care centers with hyperbaric medicine; comprehensive maternity services, including intensive care nurseries and maternal fetal medicine; a kidney transplant center; advanced heart care services, including open heart surgery; orthopedic, sports medicine and rehabilitation services; senior health services; a bariatric surgery program; medical imaging services; and much more.
+These system includes a Level 2 trauma center; a regional burn center; two regional cancer centers affiliated with Fox Chase Cancer Center; a fertility center; sleep-disorders centers; wound care centers with hyperbaric medicine; comprehensive maternity services, including intensive care nurseries and maternal fetal medicine; a kidney transplant center; advanced heart care services, including open heart surgery; orthopedic, sports medicine and physical therapy and rehabilitation services; senior health services; a bariatric surgery program; medical imaging services; and much more.

 With more than 1,100 physicians and 6,000 total employees, Crozer-Keystone is the largest employer and healthcare provider in Delaware County.
 In recent years, the health system has been honored by healthcare and civic organizations for providing advancement opportunities for women, as well as for promoting employee health through an interactive education program.
 Crozer-Keystone is also a vital part of the business community, as a provider of occupational health services and a member of the Delaware County Chamber of Commerce.